Download our FREE ebook on GDPR compliance. Download Now

 The Privacy Rule

-The Privacy Rule requires that appropriate safeguards be put in place to protect the privacy of PHI and sets the conditions and limits of the use and disclosure of PHI without patient authorization.
-Through it, patients or their representatives can ask for a copy of their records that they can then examine and request to be corrected.
+The Privacy Rule requires appropriate safeguards be put in place to protect the privacy of PHI and sets the conditions and limits for the use and disclosure of PHI without a patient’s authorization.
+Through it, patients or their representatives can ask for a copy of their records to examine and request corrections, if needed.

 Organizations falling under the incidence of HIPAA are required to answer such patient access requests within 30 days.
 Notices of Privacy Practices (NPPs) must also be issued to explain to patients how their data will be used or shared.